Deadman (character): Blackest Night

 Boston Brand begins to hear the voices of the dead and his own remains calling for him to protect them.
 Being a spirit, he is unable to stop his body from being raised as a Black Lantern.
-He attempts to possess his own body but is ejected after experiencing extreme physical and emotional pain during the attempt.
-He assists Batman, Robin, and Red Robin in repelling the invasion of the Black Lanterns.
+He attempts to possess his own body but is ejected after experiencing extreme pain during the attempt.
+He assists Batman, Robin, and Red Robin in repelling the Black Lantern invasion.
 Deadman manages to save Commissioner Gordon from the Black Lanterns by possessing the body of his daughter, spiriting them both to safety.

-Deadman is later sent by Batman to possess the body of Jason Blood, invoking the power of Etrigan.
-Deadman uses Etrigan's demon flame to hold back the Black Lanterns, but struggles to maintain control over the demon's body, finally being forced out.
+Deadman is later sent by Batman to possess Jason Blood, invoking the power of Etrigan.
+Deadman uses Etrigan's demon flame to hold back the Black Lanterns, but struggles to maintain control of his body and is forced out.
 Deadman then frees Batman and Red Robin, who had frozen themselves to escape the Black Lanterns' onslaught.
-He is later seen inside the Black Lantern Damage's ring, apparently having followed Jean Loring, Mera and the Atom when they shrank down into it.
-He frees Mera and the Atom from Loring by briefly possessing her, allowing them time to return to normal size.
-During this incident he says he believes possessing the Black Lanterns causes him damage.
+He is later seen inside the Black Lantern Damage's ring, apparently having followed Jean Loring, Mera and the Atom when they shrank down to enter it.
+He frees Mera and the Atom from Loring by briefly possessing her, allowing them to return to normal size.
+During this incident, he says he believes possessing the Black Lanterns causes him damage.
 He is later seen at Nanda Parbat, attempting to stop the Black Lanterns attempting to pass through the spiritual barrier by taking over their bodies and ripping them apart.
 He briefly loses himself to a Black Lantern's personality, but is saved by the Phantom Stranger.
 The Stranger convinces Deadman to enter his body again, telling them it is his destiny to bring it within Nanda Parbat.
-With the Stranger's help, Deadman is able to force the black ring off his body, bringing it through the gate of Nanda Parbat.
+With the Stranger's help, Deadman forces the black ring off his body, bringing it through the gate of Nanda Parbat.
 The body, which the Stranger states is of "singular importance", is placed under the gatekeeper and Blue Devil's protection, and Deadman heads out, intent on sharing the information he gleaned while inside the Black Lanterns with Hal Jordan.
-In the aftermath of the final battle, Deadman, wearing a White Lantern ring, is resurrected by the power of the white light.
+In the aftermath of the final battle, Deadman is restored to life by a White Lantern ring.